doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

 -  non-terminals begin with an upper case character
 -  terminals begin with a lower case character
 -  parentheses (...) are used for grouping
--  square brackets [...] are used for defining an optional part, e.g. zero or one time
+-  question mark "?" are used for defining an optional part, e.g. zero or one time
--  curly brackets {...} are used for repetition, e.g. zero or more times
+-  asterisk "*" are used for repetition, e.g. zero or more times
 -  double quotation marks "..." define a terminal string a vertical bar \| represents an alternative